nikkh/DLLStuff/README.md

 ## Introduction

-I haven't fully autmoated the deployment of this (I dont think enough people will want o try it to warrant that).
+I haven't fully automated the deployment of this (I dont think enough people will want o try it to warrant that).
 The remainder of this page should give you enough pointers to deploy it if you want to.

 ## Building the application